New campaign shows Goemans can help customers ‘Do Appliances Right’

 “Talking about expert service isn’t exactly new, so we wanted to focus on what it means when you don’t have that expert service,” says Chris Lihou, senior copywriter with The Garden.
 “This campaign is an acknowledgement that bad appliances aren’t just a matter of undercooked lasagna or dirty silverware—they can lead to festering frustrations that boil over at inopportune times, affecting our friends, our family and even our well-meaning neighbours.”

 This professional campaign titled 'Do Appliances Right' was published in Canada in October, 2022.
 It was created for the brand: Goemans, by ad agency: The Garden.
 This Integrated medium campaign is related to the Retail Services industry and contains 4 media assets.
-It was submitted 4 months ago by Founder: Shannon Stephaniuk of Glossy.
+It was submitted about 1 year ago by Founder: Shannon Stephaniuk of Glossy.

 Client: Goemans Appliances